 The Whipple Procedure

 This procedure (also known as a pancreatoduodenectomy) involves removing the gallbladder, part of the stomach, part of the small intestine, the bile duct, and the head (right-most section) of the pancreas, which allows for the production of insulin and digestive enzymes.
 The Whipple procedure is commonly used to treat extrahepatic bile duct tumors.
 Also known as distal tumors, these are found closer to the pancreas.
-For more information about the Whipple operation, visit the Pancreatic Cancer section of the Web site.
+For more information about the Whipple operation, see the Pancreatic Cancer Surgery page.

 Minimally Invasive Symptom Relief